 An interactive display of waves coming ashore showed poisonous jellyfish, sharks, manta rays, sea snakes, and dragon fish found in Australian waters.
 (We’ll be at the Great Barrier Reef in a few weeks where we might encounter some of these creatures.)

 The most impressive galleries in the museum were devoted to indigenous Australians, the Aborigines, the first people of Australia.
 We walked through the exhibition, amazed at the beauty and simplicity of aboriginal art, depicted in bold, primary colors.

 Most works were symbols of animals, horses, reptiles, and birds vividly painted on bark.

 Two common subjects in Aboriginal art are the Dreaming, a spiritual experience common to all the indigenous tribes, and the Rainbow Serpent, a reptile with mystical powers about the creative and destructive forces of nature.

 Several works dealt with Aboriginal people’s interpretation of Christianity seen through their art.

-Take a look at the blog and please share links with writers or readers who might be interested.
-Thanks for your interest.
+Please share these links with writers or readers who might be interested.